WATCH THE VIDEO

 MB: That’s true and not true.
 People do still want to tell their stories through us and we still do get tips, and we get a lot of people coming to us.
 But you’re right, we don’t have a great reputation, they do the scores often of how people are regarded, and print journals are particularly down with real estate agents and used car salesmen?
 We’re down there with politicians which causes us disstress.
 But you can understand it, you know, you see the tabloid style journalism, you see the foot in the door stuff off some of the programs and some of the press, and you see people complaining about having their grieving through upon, in an aggressive way after they have had a relative die or something.
 You can understand and why people distrust us and dislike us.
 All I can say is that I can’t change people’s mind, but all I can say is we operate on a code of ethics.
 We, and I, and my newspaper, respect my team respects people, and we won’t always get it right of course.
 But when we get it wrong we try to acknowledge it and get it corrected.

 And finally, I would say without sources and whistle-blowers, people who are prepared to tell us stories, there would be no accountability.
-You can’t simply just trust the agencies of government to regulate themselves.
+You can’t simply just trust the agency of government to regulate themselves.
 We’ve got pathetically weak anti-corruption commission at the state level, and none at all at the federal level.
 So, what are you going to do?
 The media can provide some accountability.

 TN: Just wrapping up, we’re all about helping organizations perform in the media, tell their stories, and be good talent, and it is always wonderful to interview someone who is great talent – they know how to tell their story.
 So, what is some of the best talent that you can recall over your long career?